ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 ISO 27001 for Startups: Should You Start Early or Wait?
 Every Founder's Dilemma

-Especially if your company is a global market, and European countries are targeted, you cannot miss this framework.
+Especially if our company is a global market, and European countries are targeted, you cannot miss this framework.

 Here's the pattern across most fast-moving startups: